aaronw1651/sep10-freedom-project-/blog/entry03.md

 }

 ```
 ### I discovered that my CSS had odd spacing and indentation when I initially reviewed it following peer review.
 It frequently makes it more difficult for others to read and comprehend the code.
 I spoke with a friend about CSS, and he suggested that I start using comments since they help to explain the objective of each style or piece of code I've heard about my teacher's comments before, but I've never understood their significance.
-It was "a waist of time" as I thought, when my friend showed me their CSS.
+It was "a waste of time" as I thought, when my friend showed me their CSS.
 It was understandable and clear.
 I decided to totally rewrite my CSS because of it.
 ## Solution
 ```
 Ex-